-A while ago I found the perfect size baskets to go in the top cubby.
-I love the leather handles and they are the perfect fit!
+A while ago I found the small sized baskets to go in the top cubby.
+I love the leather handles and they are a nice fit- although right now they are annoyingly overflowing.
 In the summer we keep their goggles, sunglasses, little odds and ends they use frequently up there.
 Now it’s where they stash their lunch box on weekends and any extra school supplies / library books / show and tell items etc.

 Did you guys catch the installation of this black pendant light on Instagram stories?
 I saved it in a highlight.
 It is so affordable and I installed it myself!
 I love that it is a statement piece and has just a slight industrial vibe.